0Tck/Linux_File_System/README.md

 # Implementation of Linux File System in C lang
+This repo contains an implementation of Linux File System in c language for understanding of how it works.

+## Idea
-## By using an emulated disk, to immitate the file system and operations on it like write, read, create etc..
+Emulating the disk to immitate a storage, and then implementing operations like create, delete, etc.. on files and write, read, etc.. in files.

+## Installation / Download
-## Clone the repo download as a zip file and unzip it.
+Download the repository as zip file and unzip it or simply clone the repo.
-## traverse to the directory and run the following commands
+Execute the following on your terminal
 ```
 gcc testcase"%d".c simplefs-ops.c simplefs-disk.c
 ./a.exe